The Dating Game: Legacy

 In his first autobiography, Confessions of a Dangerous Mind (1988), Chuck Barris claimed that The Dating Game was a cover for his CIA activities, and was promoted by the CIA.
 However, his second memoir, The Game Show King: A Confession (1993), mentions neither the CIA nor his previous book.
 A CIA spokesman has categorically denied that Barris ever worked for the agency in any capacity.

 The show's popularity in the 1960s inspired a Baskin-Robbins ice cream flavor called Dating Game.
 It was pink ice cream with diced dates and butter-toasted pecans.

 In a 1980 Laverne and Shirley episode, Lenny and Squiggy appear as bachelors on The Dating Game.

 The Dating Game was parodied by Steve Jobs during a 1983 Macintosh pre-launch event.
-The three "contestants" were Mitch Kapor of Lotus Software, Fred Gibbons of Software Publishing Corporation and Bill Gates of Microsoft.
+The three "contestants" were Mitch Kapor of Lotus Development, Fred Gibbons of Software Publishing Corporation and Bill Gates of Microsoft.

 A recurring parody featured in the current version of Let's Make a Deal called The Dealing Game features Wayne Brady and Jonathan Mangum (both as different characters in each appearance), but instead of a date, each represents a curtain and tries to convince the contestant to pick his curtain.
 Model Tiffany Coyne plays the role of the "hostess".

 The Dating Game has been cited as a predecessor to future "reality TV juggernaut" Love is Blind in which contestants similarly choose among suitors sight unseen.